aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 ---

-## Pre-Deployment checklist
+## Pre-deployment checklist

-Before you connect any MCP server to an agent that has access to sensitive data, tools, or credentials:
+Before connecting any MCP server to an agent that has access to sensitive data, tools, or credentials:

 ### Server verification